SublimeLinter/SublimeLinter/README.md

 ## Creating a linter plugin

-Fork the [template](https://github.com/SublimeLinter/SublimeLinter-template) to get started on your plugin.
+Use the [template](https://github.com/SublimeLinter/SublimeLinter-template) to get started on your plugin.
-It contains a howto with all the information you need.
+It contains a how-to with all the information you need.
+Refer to https://www.sublimelinter.com/en/master/linter_plugin.html for more detailed information.
 Of course, take a look at a similar linter plugin and let it inspire you.

 ## Also Support